 “Our purpose is to bring peace and harmony among Christians and Muslims and give a chance to them to work together and accept each other as equal human beings through workshops, seminars and vocational trainings.”

 Volunteers of WAKE CC helped all through this program.
-Sr. Sabina is especially thankful to Biff Barnard, URI’s Acting Executive Director, and Maria Crespo, Director of CC Support, and the URI Women’s Initiative for their great favour to continue this vocational training program and see it through to its graduation ceremony.
+Sr. Sabina is especially thankful to Biff Barnard, former URI Acting Executive Director, and Maria Crespo, Director of Member Support, and the URI Women’s Initiative for their great favour to continue this vocational training program and see it through to its graduation ceremony.
 The women trainees and the people of Hasilpur are extremely thankful to them for this great support through which the women will bring a radical change in their family life.